-OBJECTIVES HOB 1.
-HOB 4 and HOB 6 refer
+OBJECTIVES HOB 1, HOB 4 and HOB 6 refer

-- CF-1- The Parish Council will continue to provide a degree of financial support to the upkeep of the three churchvards and will support in principle any valid proposals to make any one of those buildings more available as a community centre. - CF-2- The Parish Council will support and encourage any proposals to establish facilities such as small farm shops or similar potential trading outlets, subject to the provisions of the NDP. - CF-3- We will encourage and facilitate any proposed voluntary projects which might enhance facilities for the community and which conform to the overall requirements of the NDP. - Other proposed policies in this Neighbourhood Development Plan are critical to the maintenance and enhancement of the facilities which are available, e.g. proposals in the Economy, Infrastructure and Environment sections of the Plan.
+CF-1A The Parish Council will continue to provide a degree of financial support to the upkeep of the three churchyards and will support in principle any valid proposals to make any one of those buildings more available as a community centre.

+CF-1B Any proposals to establish facilities such as small farm shops or similar potential trading outlets will be supported and encouraged, subject to the provisions of the NPD and Core Strategy.

+CF-1C We will encourage and facilitate any proposed voluntary projects which might enhance facilities for the community and which conform to the overall requirements of the NDP.

+- Other proposed policies in this Neighbourhood Development Plan are critical to the maintenance and enhancement of the facilities which are available, e.g. proposals in the Economy, Infrastructure and Environment sections of the Plan.
 They are all interlinked in the goal of achieving our vision and objectives.

+COMMUNITY FACILITIES SUPPORTING INFORMATION

-CF-1 Those responsible for managing the churches at How Caple, Sollershope and Yatton are actively considering plans to install toilet and other facilities to enable the buildings to be used as Community Facilities for meetings and events.
+CF-1A Those responsible for managing the churches at How Caple, Sollershope and Yatton are actively considering plans to install toilet and other facilities to enable the buildings to be used as Community Facilities for meetings and events.
 The Parish Council will, in principle, be in support of such moves.